fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

  20211209_00_initialize_notes_and_users.js
 ```

-Let's create a few users and a set of notes in the database, and then we're ready to extend the application.
+Let's create a few users in the database, as well as a set of notes, and after that we are ready to expand the application.

-The current code for the application is available in full at [github](https://github.com/fullstack-hy/part12-notes/tree/part12-6), branch <i>part12-6</i>.
+The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-6), branch <i>part13-6</i>.
 ### Admin user and user disabling

 So we want to add two boolean fields to the <i>users</i> table
 - _admin_ tells whether the user is admin
 - _disabled_ tells us if the user is disabled